Protocol Landscape

 The practical question for most enterprises is not which protocol to adopt in isolation.
 It is how to introduce protocol-aware infrastructure into an existing technology estate.

 Most organizations will start with MCP because tool access is the immediate need.
 A2A becomes relevant when you have multiple agents coordinating on complex tasks.
-LDP becomes non-negotiable when you need to answer regulators, auditors, or executives about who authorized an action taken by an autonomous system.
+AIP and LDP become non-negotiable when you need to answer regulators, auditors, or executives about who authorized an action taken by an autonomous system, and the audit trail needs to be cryptographically verifiable rather than reconstructed from logs.

 The sequencing typically looks like this: